 Below are the current residents in our PGY-1 Program.
 If you’re interested in being a future resident with Appalachian College of Pharmacy, visit our PGY-1 Residency Program page and fill out an application.

-Chris’ professional interests include the advancement of pharmacist-led chronic-disease state management – particularly in diabetes, hypertension, and dyslipidemia – in the community pharmacy setting.
-As a current resident of ACP’s PGY-1 Community Residency Program, his primary areas of focus will be in the expansion of existing medication therapy management and immunization programs at his practice site, as well as the development of a wellness program on the campus of ACP.
+Nicholas’ professional interests include pharmacist-led chronic-disease state management – particularly in diabetes, hypertension, and dyslipidemia – in the community pharmacy setting.
+As a current resident of ACP’s PGY-1 Community Residency Program, his primary areas of focus will be in the expansion of existing medication therapy management and immunization programs at his practice site.

 In his spare time, Nicholas enjoys spending time with his wife, Rachel, his parents, Carl and Debbie Harmon, his dog, weightlifting, hiking and watching movies.